MilenkoBugueno/am-app/moves/learning30.md

 # Learning 3.0
 As MilenkoBugueno I want to use learning 3.0 in order to learn to code an app

-## Values
-**Move#1: Memorize all learning 3.0 values by means of flash cards**
+## Move#1: Memorize all learning 3.0 values by means of flash cards

  *I believe that:* memorizing the learning 3.0 values

  *Will result in:* a better understanding of learning 3.0

- *I will have confidence to move on when:* I know by heart all eight values
+ *I'll know that the move works when:* I know by heart all eight values

  1. Learn in the real world
  2. Delve only into what is in front of you